Struggling To Build an Emergency Fund

 Alan: The exact amount in your emergency fund is more art than science.

-You have to look at things like: How volatile is your job/income source?
+You must look at things like: How volatile is your job/income source?
 If you lost your job, how long would it take you to find a new one?
 Would that involve a move?
 Do you have a significant other who could help pay the bills if something happened to you?
 What is the deductible on your health insurance plan?

 Q. How would the paycheck-to-paycheck individual go about building his/her emergency fund?